-- 1. To give students an overview of Media in today's world, with focus in Technical Writing - 2.
-To promote interest in skilled writing and to emphasize the importance of accurate use of English language in the field - 3.
+- To give students an overview of Media in today's world, with focus in Technical Writing. - 2.
+To promote interest in skilled writing and to emphasize the importance of accurate use of English language in the field. - 3.
 To develop critical and analytical language skills to be applied in the field of Mass Media. - 4.
 To train students to be self-sufficient professionals capable of undertaking independent work and applying theoretical knowledge to real-life situations. - 5.
 To prepare the foundation for careers in media writings as an option for students.

-2. Learning Outcomes: By the end of the course the student will be able:
+By the end of the course the student will be able:

-- 1. To comprehend the importance of good writing in the field of Mass Media, and the jargon associated with the field. - 2.
-To master and apply writing skills required for various media -with a focus on technical writing - 3.
-To demonstrate competence in the technicalities of clear, concise writing through the use of accurate grammar, punctuation, spellings and writing style.
+- CO 1.
+Articulate the importance of good writing in the field of Mass Media and the jargon associated with the field. - CO 2.
+Implement writing skills required for various media -with a focus on technical writing. - CO 3.
+Demonstrate competence in the technicalities of clear, concise writing through the use of accurate grammar, punctuation, spellings and writing style. - 3.
+Number of Hours: